MoonPoet/xaprb-src/content/blog/2007/mysql-conference-and-expo-2007-day-4.md

 The best part of the session was the feedback and suggestions I got.

-I also spent a few moments at the end of the talk to mention <a href="http://code.google.com/p/maatkit">MySQL Table Checksum and MySQL Table Sync</a>, which can be useful for efficiently detecting and repairing when a replica server is out of sync with its master.
+I also spent a few moments at the end of the talk to mention [MySQL Table Checksum and MySQL Table Sync](http://code.google.com/p/maatkit), which can be useful for efficiently detecting and repairing when a replica server is out of sync with its master.
 As far as I know I'm the only person who's written good tools for this purpose.

 The new version of innotop will be in theaters near you as release 1.4.2 in a few days.